 Light up your Christmas season with this incredible lights display at Globe Life Park in Arlington, TX from now until Dec.
-31. It includes the World’s Largest Christmas Light Maze, where visitors can wander through a magical labyrinth to help Santa find his nine missing reindeer, an ice skating rink and the authentic German ChristKindl Market filled with handmade crafts and German cuisine!
+30. It includes the World’s Largest Christmas Light Maze, where visitors can wander through a magical labyrinth to help Santa find his eight missing gifts, an ice skating rink and the authentic German ChristKindl Market filled with handmade crafts and German cuisine!
 Find more information here.

 Celebrate the true meaning of Christmas at the annual live nativity scene put on by the First Baptist Church of Burnet.
 Wander the crowded streets of ancient Bethlehem, shop in the bustling marketplace and visit the cave where Christ was born to Mary and Joseph in a manger.
 The event truly brings the story of Christmas to life.
 Visit FBC Burnet’s website for details and dates.

 “Yule” love this Yuletide event at Zilker Park, where you can wander through the 2 million lights strung across the 300+ acres of the park.
 Along the 1.25 mile trail are lights galore, gourmet food vendors, live music and more!
 The trail is open Dec.
 10 – 23.
 Click here for more information.